 Whenever you commit to a deadline, you need to look at the percentile lines on your scatterplot and say that you’ve got a certain percent chance to be ready in X days/weeks/months.

 A scatter plot is a two-dimensional graphical representation of a set of data.
 Its ability to show nonlinear relationships between variables is widely used in Six Sigma.
 Scatter plots are widely used as a tool for analyzing problems in Six Sigma.
 Scatter plots show how the variables relate to each other.
 This relationship is called correlation, and there are three types of correlation: positive, negative, and no correlation.
-In Six Sigma, a scatter plot will visually display the correlation between a problem and a cause, whether there is positive, negative, or no correlation.
+In Six Sigma, a scatter plot will visually display the correlation between a problem and a cause, whether there is a positive, negative, or no correlation.
 This helps quality teams to evaluate which hypothetical cause has the greatest impact on a problem and which should be solved first.

 The modern scatter diagram appeared for the first time in 1833 in a study on the orbits of double stars.
 The study was conducted by John Frederick W. Herschel, an English scientist.
 It is believed that the visualization is the first published example of data points plotted on a Cartesian plan.
 In 1886, the usage of the scatter diagram in the scientific community was popularized by Francis Galton, an English Victorian-era polymath.
 Galton is one of the creators of the statistical concept of correlation.
-Before 1906, the scatterplot was commonly referred to as a scatter diagram, however, Karl Pearson, an English mathematician, and biostatistician is credited with naming the visualization as a scatterplot.
+Before 1906, the scatterplot was commonly referred to as a scatter diagram; however, Karl Pearson, an English mathematician and biostatistician, is credited with naming the visualization as a scatterplot.
 In the 1980s, the chart was further popularized by the statisticians William Cleveland and Robert McGill.
-They conducted research to understand on which charts people perceive information most quickly and accurately.
+They conducted research to understand which charts people perceive information most quickly and accurately.
 The scatter diagram was the big winner as people are extremely experienced at looking at many points on a chart and understanding their relationship.

 A scatter diagram is a correlation chart that visually depicts the relationship between two variables.
 It provides insights into how two variables affect each other when they are plotted over a graph.
 Some of the benefits of scatter diagrams include: